philippnormann/chia-monitor/README.md

 # chia-monitor

-A monitoring tool to collect all important metrics from your Chia farming node and notify you with regular status updates or in case something goes wrong.
+A monitoring tool to collect all important metrics from your Chia farming node and all connected harvesters.
+It can send you push notifications with regular status updates and will alert you in case something goes wrong or a proof is found.
+All gathered metrics are exported to a [Prometheus](https://prometheus.io) compatible `/metrics` endpoint and a [Grafana](https://grafana.com/) dashboard is also provided:

 ![grafana](.readme/grafana.png)

 This [Grafana](https://grafana.com/) dashboard displays all collected metrics and can be imported from [grafana.com](https://grafana.com/grafana/dashboards/14544) using the ID `14544`.

 ## Notifications
 To use notifications, please configure a `status_service_url` and `alert_service_url` for your desired notification service in the `config.json`.
 You can use most popular notifications services by creating a service specific webhook URL, following the instructions from [this](https://github.com/caronc/apprise/wiki) wiki.

 Following notifications are currently sent to the `status_service_url`:
 ### Farm summary (once every hour)